-This site is the world's first-ever website centred on an exploration and appreciation of the Buddha's final Mahayana scripture, the Mahayana Mahaparinirvana Sutra.
-This site also provides a complete English translation of the entire sutra (the 36-fascicle "Southern" version).
+This site is the world's first-ever website centred on an exploration and appreciation of the Buddha's final Mahayana scripture, the Mahayana Mahaparinirvana Sutra - or, to give it its correct title (in accordance with the original Sanskrit text), the Mahaparinirvana Maha-sutra ('Great Sutra of the Great Complete Nirvana').
+This website provides a complete English translation of the entire sutra (the 36-fascicle "Southern" version).

 The website is dedicated with enormous gratitude and admiration to the memory of Kosho Yamamoto, the first man to earn the inestimable merit of translating the Mahayana Mahaparinirvana Sutra into English.